UmarUMahmood/ow-match-thread-generator/README.md

     ```

     Replace `api-key-here` with your actual FACEIT API key.
 You can obtain an API key from the [FACEIT Developer Portal](https://developers.faceit.com/).
+    In App Studio, select your app, go to Webhooks and create a new Webhook.
+    Use the organizer id `f0e8a591-08fd-4619-9d59-d97f0571842e`, check the "Match Finished" checkbox and use the callback URL used to host the Flask app along with the matching Security header name and value.

 ## Usage